Capital Cities of the Ancient Maya: Honduras, Guatemala & Mexico Tour

 Day 8: Bonampak.
 Drive to Palenque.

 Move deeper into the remote area of Guatemala to cross the mighty Usumacinta River into Mexico.
 Here, travel by river vessel to Yaxchilán, where, surrounded by uncut forest, explore buildings with exquisite carved limestone lintels telling stories of intrigue and power.
 Then it’s on to Bonampak with its fabulous painted murals.
 End up in Palenque, arguably the most beautiful of the ancient Mesoamerican cities.
 Many scholars believe that the height of Maya artistic achievement occurred at Palenque, and certainly the remains of magnificent painted frescoes and sculptured stucco friezes decorating its buildings show brilliant artistry.
-For a taste of the culture of modern Maya, the trip will end in San Cristóbal de las Casas located in the Chiapas highlands and one of Central America’s most beautiful colonial towns.
-Nearby villages are inhabited by indigenous groups that speak their own language, practice their own unique customs and can be identified by their traditional dress.
+For a glimpse into modern Maya culture, the trip will end in San Cristóbal de las Casas located in the Chiapas highlands and one of Central America’s most beautiful colonial towns.
+Nearby villages are inhabited by indigenous groups that speak their own languages, practice their own unique customs, and can be identified by their traditional dress.

 Stanley Guenter was first introduced to the Maya culture and ancient script at the age of ten.
 He has been studying the Mesoamerican cultures ever since.
-He obtained his undergraduate degree at the University of Calgary, his Master’s Degree at La Trobe University, in Melbourne Australia, and his PhD in Archaeology from Southern Methodist University.
-He has worked on archaeological projects in eastern Tabasco, Mexico and is currently an epigrapher and archaeologist with two archaeological projects in Guatemala: The Regional Archaeological Investigations of Northern Petén, Guatemala (RAINPEG), and the Southern Methodist University El Peru/Waka’ project.
-Dr. Guenter is one of the outstanding rising stars of Mesoamerican writing systems and has taught and presented at many conferences in Canada, the United States, Australia, Germany and Denmark.
+He obtained his undergraduate degree at the University of Calgary, his Master’s Degree at La Trobe University in Melbourne Australia, and his PhD in Archaeology from Southern Methodist University.
+He has worked on archaeological projects in eastern Tabasco, Mexico and is currently an epigrapher and archaeologist with two archaeological projects in Guatemala: The Regional Archaeological Investigations of Northern Petén, Guatemala (RAINPEG), directed by Dr. Richard D. Hansen, and the Southern Methodist University El Peru/Waka’ project, directed by Dr. David Freidel.
+Stanley is one of the outstanding rising stars of Mesoamerican writing systems and has taught and presented at many conferences in Canada, the United States, Australia, Germany and Denmark.
 He has done a full study of the inscriptions of Dos Pilas in relation to Tikal (you may see the readings on mesoweb.com).
-His knowledge of the written history of the ancient Maya brings sites to life!

 ‘Stanley Guenter is a marvelous study leader, and his ability to read Mayan writing added a whole new dimension to our understanding of the ruins.
 He ran us ragged, closing up the sites every day, although he will tell you that Charlotte’s and Pat’s adventurousness contributed to the long days.
 We left typically with “Vamanos!” ringing in our ears or–in one case–a site guard showing us to the exit.
 To add to our pleasure, the weather was marvelous, the sights beautiful, and Stan’s enthusiasm infectious.
 Stan is the best!’ – Peter Temin